Our Faculty Leadership

 Currently, Lesley sits on Boards for Trout Unlimited Canada and the international Council of Colleges of Arts and Sciences as a director.
 She is the first Dean from a Canadian post-secondary institution to serve in that capacity.
 The Council serves as a forum for the exchange of ideas and information among deans representing liberal arts and sciences at a policy-making level.

 Earlier this year, Lesley was recognized as SHEInnovator by SHEInnovates Alberta, the first Canadian chapter of the UN Women's Global Innovation Coalition for Change.
+She was also honoured with a Woman of Inspiration Award for being a Vision Builder in Canada from Canadian Business Chicks.

 In taking on her second term as dean for the Faculty of Science, she is excited to see where the Faculty of Science will grow under her leadership.